-If you find Firefox has been running so painfully slow that even loading a single page takes forever, don’t worry.
-Here’re 5 tricks that have helped other users resolve the problem.
-So read on and check them out…
+If you find Firefox running so painfully slow that even loading a single page takes forever, don’t worry.
+It’s often not hard to fix at all…

 - Clear browser data and disable the unused add-ons